 - State-wide ballot issues are listed on the Lt.
 Governor’s website.

-- Check your local county and city elections websites for local ballot questions.
+- Check your local county and city elections websites or contact your County or City Clerk for local ballot questions.

 - Don’t know where you stand on those issues?
 Check with organizations you trust to find out their position or read up on articles online to determine your position.